darshvk12/AI-Agent/README.md

 Endpoint:- /api/ask

-Description:- Sends a query to the chatbot
+Description:- Sends a query to the chatbot and the chatbot returns a answer from the AI Model whose API we have integrated

 🛠 Technologies Used